Impact Deal Engine

 Guides

-Why AI-written cold email sounds like AI
+Why AI-written cold email sounds generic even when the prose is polished

 Why it matters